Contents

 DataTables and DataColumns

-The DataTable can be created programmatically or as a result of a
+The DataTable can be created programmatically or as

-query against the database.
-The DataTable has a number of public properties,
+a result of a query against the database.
+The DataTable has a number of public

-which in turn consists of DataColumn objects.
+object, which in turn consists of DataColumn objects.
 Each DataColumn object represents a

 column in a table.